Why are cycling cleat wedges so effective?

 The vast majority of people have a slight varus tilt of their foot.
-This means when you sit with your legs dangling your feet are slightly tilted inwards so that the inner edge of your feet are higher than the outer edge.
+This means when you sit with your legs dangling your feet are slightly tilted inwards so that the inner edge of your feet is higher than the outer edge.

-How to wedge correctly?
+How to use a cycling shoe wedge correctly?

 Most importantly, we check how the individual feels with each adjustment we make.
-With a good bike fit it’s about making the bike feel more like an extension of yourself now a machine that you are push along.
+With a good bike fit, it’s about making the bike feel more like an extension of yourself, not a machine that you are pushing along.

-The optimum result of a good bike fit is increased power output, greater efficiency and reduced injury risk.
+The optimum result of a good bike fit is increased power output, greater efficiency, and reduced injury risk.